Americas

 Legal framework

-Freedom of expression is guaranteed in the constitution and the Emission of Thought Law, which has constitutional status.
-In 2008, congress approved a law designed to facilitate media access to state-held information, but it has repeatedly been flouted by the authorities.
-Legislation that would criminalise online criticism of the state has been proposed in recent years, but these proposals have yet to be debated in congress.
-At the same time, journalists have increasingly been subjected to censorship via the courts.
-Although only three journalists are imprisoned, it is feared the number could increase as judicial harassment is on the rise.
+Freedom of expression is guaranteed by the constitution and the Emission of Thought Law, which has constitutional status.
+In 2008, Congress approved a law designed to facilitate media access to state-held information, but it has repeatedly been flouted by the authorities.
+Legislation that would criminalise online criticism of the state has been proposed in recent years, but these proposals have yet to be debated in Congress.
+At the same time, legal proceedings and censorship of journalists, via court decisions, have continued to increase.
+Although only three journalists are imprisoned, there are fears that there will be more in the future as judicial harassment is on the rise.

 Economic context